jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 was verified on 2026-09-22.
 M23 is In progress: local implementation, checks and independent implementation review passed; implementation landed at `9ee6ac0` on origin/modernize on 2026-09-23, and real-VM verification remains.
-Two rows are
+Three rows are
-Ready: M9 and M26.
+Ready: M9, M26 and M29.
 The five unfinished Backlog items M10, M13, M18, M19 and M27 are assigned to Milestone on 2026-09-22; their
 unresolved scope or operating conditions keep them Open and not Ready.
 M22 is In progress: the `256M` heap is selected for VM testing, with four heaps totaling 1 GiB and metaspace caps adding